1. Overview

 Summary

-In this step, you were able to perform Syntax Analysis on a simple string of text and print out the number of sentences, number of tokens, and linguistic information for each token.
-Read more about Syntax Analysis.
+In this step, you were able to perform syntax analysis on a simple string of text and print out the number of sentences, number of tokens, and linguistic information for each token.
+Read more about syntax analysis.

-10. Content classification
+7. Content classification

-Content Classification analyzes a document and returns a list of content categories that apply to the text found in the document.
+Content classification analyzes a document and returns a list of content categories that apply to the text found in the document.

 Copy the following code into your IPython session: